 If you use Oracle Business Intelligence 11g (Release 220.127.116.11.1 or later), then use the Fusion Middleware Control MBean Browser for the attribute.
 In the browser, set the MultipleTenantsEnabled attribute to true for the biee.admin MBean.

 If you use Oracle Business Intelligence 11g (Release 18.104.22.168.0), then perform the following steps to include the element for multitenancy:

 Open the instanceconfig.xml file for editing, as described in Section 3.6, "Where Are Configuration Files Located?"

-Locate the Catalog section in which you must add the EnableMultiTenancy element.
+Locate the Catalog section in which you must manually add the EnableMultiTenancy element.

 The EnableMultiTenancy element is not included in the instanceconfig.xml file by default, but it is set to false by default.
-If you do not set it to true, then the options for multitenancy are not available.
+If you do not include it and set it to true, then the options for multitenancy are not available.